mo-salem11/Mealify/README.md

 5️⃣ Footer: The footer section serves as a hub for additional information, such as social media links, copyright notices, and terms of service.

-You can explore the Mealify website on GitHub as well.
-Feel free to check out the repository at [GitHub repository link], where you can find the project's source code, documentation, and contribute to its development.

 I'm thrilled to have had the opportunity to develop Mealify, and I invite you to visit the website and experience the seamless blend of design and functionality.
 Let's embark on a culinary journey together!